adidas/api-guidelines/asynchronous-api-guidelines/kafka-asynchronous-guidelines/k_schemas.md

 Kafka messages **SHOULD** use schemas (AVRO, JSON, Protobuf) registered in the Schema Registry to ensure compatibility between producers/consumers.

 If so, always refer to the schema definitions directly in the schema registry instead of duplicating the schema definitions inline.
-This is to avoid double maintenance.&#x20;
+This is to avoid double maintenance.

-An example directly taken from reference spec is shown below
+An example directly taken from reference spec is shown below.

 ```yaml
 ...